curityio/xacml-authorization-manager/README.md

 | `PDP Port`  | String | The port that the XACML PDP is exposing its service on.  | `8443` | `8080` |
 | `PDP Path`  | String | The path of the XACML PDP that accepts authorization requests. | `/pdp` |  `/services/pdp` |

-When committed, the Authorization Manager is avialble to be used throughout the Curoity Identity Server.
+When committed, the Authorization Manager is avialble to be used throughout the Curity Identity Server.

 ### DCR GraphQL API